Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

       ![setup](media/last99.png)

 1. Navigate to [https://azuredevopsdemogenerator.azurewebsites.net](https://azuredevopsdemogenerator.azurewebsites.net/).
 This utility site will automate the process of creating a new Azure DevOps project within your account that is prepopulated with content (work items, repos, etc.) required for the lab.
 For more information on the site, please see [https://docs.microsoft.com/en-us/azure/devops/demo-gen](https://docs.microsoft.com/en-us/azure/devops/demo-gen).

 1. Click on **Sign in** and log in using the Microsoft account associated with your Azure DevOps subscription.

     ![](media/lab1-image2.png)

-1. Click on **Accept** the permission requests for accessing your subscription.
+1. Please click on **Accept** to grant permission for accessing your subscription.

 1. Click **Choose Template**.